2025 World's 50 Best Restaurants: Complete Rankings

-Annual list recognizing the top restaurants globally, celebrated for culinary innovation, quality, and influence.
+Annual list recognizing the top restaurants globally, celebrated for culinary innovation, quality, influence.
 Esteemed as one of gastronomy’s highest honors.

 How many of these have you visited?